kavia-common/ai-copilot-web-application-4336-4290/fastapi_backend/README.md

 - Database is managed via SQLAlchemy; defaults to a local SQLite file app.db.
 - Tables are auto-created on startup.
 - Conversation title auto-populates from the first user prompt if not provided.
+- CORS_ORIGINS must include your frontend origin when running on different hosts/ports.
+- SSE requires clients/proxies that do not buffer streaming responses; otherwise use non-stream (stream=false).